 The caravan park I stayed at had a fireplace for every site and a huge pile of logs out the back that you could raid as much as you liked, and it didn't take me long to get a pile of wood together, seeing as the night was drawing in.
 And then it happened: despite the fact that I was miles from the beach, my site got invaded by a family of Germans, who didn't speak a word of English, but who took over the picnic table, expressed extreme interest in my fireplace, and well-and-truly towelled my beach.
 My response?
 I decided to hit the bottle shop and make the best of a bad job.

-Which I did.
-Putting down their utter disregard for privacy to a forgivable difference in cultures, I proceeded to have the most interesting Pidgin English conversation with the family: at least, I think it was interesting, but it's always hard to know what the subject is in Pidgin, especially alcohol-Pidgin.
-Never mind: they offered to feed me steak and salad (seeing as I'd offered them all a beer and was being extremely polite about the invasion) and we had a very pleasant evening by the fire, talking gobbledygook.
+Which I did, in style.
+Putting down their utter disregard for privacy to a forgivable difference in cultures, I proceeded to have the most interesting Pidgin English conversation with the family; at least, I think it was interesting, but it's always hard to know what the subject is in Pidgin, especially alcohol-Pidgin.
+Never mind; they offered to feed me steak and salad (seeing as I'd offered them all a beer and was being extremely polite about their invasion tactics) and we had a very pleasant evening by the fire, talking gobbledygook.

 But I paid for it in the morning.
 I don't know why it is – old age, something they put in Aussie beer, a developing stomach ulcer perhaps, who knows? – but sometimes I wake up after only a few beers (not necessarily too many) and feel just awful, much worse than with a normal hangover.
 I reckon that this time I got a serious hangover because I hadn't had a drink since the Nullarbor Roadhouse, and I was out of practice.

 But even that couldn't shake the ache I had behind my eyes, and to add insult to injury, Thursday night was when the weather I had spotted in the Stirling Ranges finally caught up with me.
 There I was, with my fireplace finally all to myself, and a large pile of logs, and it suddenly went very cold and started to rain.
-Typical: when I got up on Friday, the tent was soaked, the car was sodden, and my enthusiasm was dampened.
-But I wanted to move on, so move on I did.
+So when I got up on Friday, the tent was soaked, the car was sodden, and my enthusiasm was dampened... but I wanted to move on, so move on I did.